 If you notice that the SSL Certificate button is disabled, you may need to upgrade your plan to include this service.
 Explore our options on our commercial website

 here.
-We also recommend reviewing a detailed comparison of plans
+In addition, we suggest reviewing a detailed plan comparison

 here.

-The button may appear disabled if you have an external SSL certificate installed; in that case, the control panel will notify you.
+The button may appear disabled if you have an external SSL certificate installed, in which case the control panel will notify you.

 4. Error When Modifying Hosting Features

-When attempting to modify hosting features, especially when downgrading the plan, an error related to databases or multidomains/aliases created in the hosting may occur.
-Before making changes, make sure to manually remove these features so they match the characteristics of the new plan you want to apply.
+When trying to modify the hosting features, especially when downgrading the plan, an error related to databases or multidomains/aliases created in the hosting may appear.
+Before making changes, make sure to manually delete these features so they match the features of the new plan you want to associate

 5. Internal Migration Button Disabled

-Internal migration allows transferring the management of a hosting service to another cdmon user.
+Internal migration allows you to transfer the management of a hosting to another cdmon user.

-If the internal migration button is disabled, it may be because your hosting is on a virtual/dedicated server.
+If the internal migration button is disabled, it could be because your hosting is on a virtual/dedicated server.
 First, move your hosting to a shared plan before attempting the internal migration.
-Check more details
+See more details

 here.
-After that, the internal migration process should work without issues.
+Afterwards, the internal migration process should be completed without issues.

-6. DNS Does Not Appear in the Basic Services List
+6. DNS Does Not Appear in the Basic Service List

-If your domain/hosting DNS does not appear in the basic list, it is likely that another user managed it previously.
-In this case, you need to request the transfer of the DNS to your user.
-Keep in mind that only the domain owner can make this request.
+If the DNS for your domain/hosting does not appear in the basic list, it is likely that another user previously managed it.
+In this case, you need to request the DNS transfer to your user.
+Please note that only the domain owner can make this request.

 7. SSL Certificate Active, but the Website Does Not Appear Secure

-Even if the SSL certificate is active, your website may appear as not secure (HTTP) due to mixed content or because the secure connection (HTTPS) is not being forced.
+Although the SSL certificate is active, your website may appear as not secure (HTTP) due to mixed content or because the secure connection (HTTPS) is not being forced.
 We recommend reviewing your website code and considering the use of Really Simple SSL for WordPress.
-You can find more details
+You can get more details

 here.

-If you have trouble accessing FTP, check the service status in "File Managers" and "FTP" within hosting management.
-The FTP service may be disabled if it has not been used in the last 30 days, as a security measure to prevent unauthorized access to the server.
+If you have difficulties accessing FTP, check the service status in "File Managers" and "FTP" within the hosting management.
+The FTP service may be disabled if it has not been used in the last 30 days.
+This is a security measure to avoid possible unauthorized access to the server access server.

-Whenever you cannot access the hosting via FTP, we recommend checking the "FTP Service Status".
+Whenever you cannot access the hosting via FTP, we recommend that you check the "FTP service status".
 We also suggest reviewing the

-list of restricted IPs for FTP access, which you can check from the same FTP management section.
+list of restricted IPs for FTP access.
+You can check it from the same FTP management section.

 9. No Contracted Services Appear

-If no services appear when accessing your panel, you may be using credentials from a user account with no contracted services.
+If you do not see any services when accessing your panel, you may be using credentials for a user without contracted services.
 Check your emails, especially renewal and expiration reminders, to identify the correct user.
-If the issue persists, contact our customer support team.
+If difficulties persist, contact our customer support service.

 10. Cronjobs Buttons Disabled

-If the Cronjobs buttons are disabled, it may be due to exceptional cronjobs configured on your hosting.
-These special cronjobs can prevent management from the control panel.
-If you want to reactivate the buttons, please contact our team to remove the exceptional cronjobs if desired.
+If the Cronjobs buttons are disabled, it could be due to exceptional cronjobs configured on your hosting.
+These special cronjobs may prevent management from the control panel.
+If you want to reactivate the buttons, contact our team to remove the exceptional cronjobs if you wish.

 Related Articles